NelisW/myOpenHab/README.md

 # myOpenHab

 ##Overview
-An implementation of a DIY home automation system based on openHab, mosquitto MQTT, mqttwarn, and lua or C, running on ESP8266 and Raspberry Pi
+An implementation of a DIY home automation system based on openHab, mosquitto MQTT, mqttwarn, and lua or C, running on ESP8266 and Raspberry Pi.

 In doing this work we are inspired by these noteworthy projects: